 A well-functioning, efficient, transparent, and reliable back office is crucial to organizational health.
 In fact, the front and back offices need each other to work coherently and best achieve predetermined goals.
 Recruitment back office software can play a significant role in organizational uniformity.

 Many top staffing companies have made the transition to remote working and even remote hiring.
 While this process may be new to you, it is nothing your agency cannot handle.
-In the content below, we will walk through some of the best virtual interview tips, strategies, and practices.
+In the content below, we will walk through some of the best practices for a live video interview, including tips, strategies, and practices.

 Recruiting agencies employ several strategies to accomplish talent acquisition, from social media posts and job board listings to email outreach.
 Each strategy can be measured, evaluated, and optimized for greater success.
 As one of the best ways to engage candidates, email outreach should be employed by recruiting agencies carefully and strategically, with candidate experience in mind.

-Below, we explore several tips for creating the best subject lines for recruiting emails.
+Below, we explore several tips for creating the best recruiting email subject lines.